 It's also important to create and maintain a Google Business Profile.
 With a Google Business Profile, you can respond to reviews and manage how your business appears on search and maps.
 According to Google, verified businesses are twice as likely to be considered reputable — you don't want to miss out on customers due to being unverified.

 How closely are you tracking your ROI (Return on Investment) when it comes to pay-per-click campaigns and third-party lead generation sites?

 It's important to track spend and ROI when the cash is flowing.
 It's even more important to pay attention to spend and ROI when money's a bit tighter.

 If you've wasted money in the past, what was your research process like before starting?
 How long did you run the campaign?

 Paid search is tricky because it takes some diligent upfront research and the right settings to make sure you're not wasting money on keywords that don't convert to inspections.

+Unless you are getting a steady stream of business from it, just pause it for now.
 Your best bet is to work on the organic side of marketing first, as that will give you consistent and lasting results when done right.

 Paid search ads can be good for brand-new guys with little visibility (and some money to spend) or very experienced guys wanting to really grow the business with a budget to refine campaigns.
 In 2023, if you don't have extra capital, it's a good idea to make sure any paid ads are yielding a high ROI.